Suraj-vishwa/water-bucket-project/README.md

 int automatic();-- This one is for automatic mode.

-int begin();-- This function include to start and off the electric water bucket.

 int changemode();-- It switch the mode between automatic and manual.

 int manual_dial(int dial);-- This one is use to set the current in manual mode.